 Which law schools accept GRE scores?

 At the time of this writing, at least 84 schools accept GRE scores.
 The list includes highly sought-after public law schools, including Florida State University College of Law and Indiana University Maurer School of Law.
 The list is not shy of private law schools either, with popular top-14 schools such as Harvard, Columbia, Yale, Cornell, and University of Pennsylvania Carey Law School.
-The list has expanded tremendously since Arizona State University’s announcement in 2017, and in just five years, there have been over 80 schools added, with strong expectations that the list will further expand to include every single ABA-accredited program in the country.
+The list has expanded tremendously since University of Arizona’s announcement in 2017, and in just five years, there have been over 80 schools added, with strong expectations that the list will further expand to include every single ABA-accredited program in the country.
 To see the full list from Educational Testing Services (ETC), who administers the GRE exam, click here.

 What GRE score do I need for law school?